stellar-labs/prototype-storm/README.md

 ### `LETTERS`

-Return the regexp helpers that catches any unicode letters.
+Return the regexp that catches any unicode letters.

 ```javascript
 RegExp.LETTERS = String